 - 1. Certain types of transferees will receive offers of housing before applicants from the waiting list. - 2.
 In all offers HHA will not discriminate on grounds of race, color, sex, religion, sexual orientation, national origin, disability or familial status. - 3.
 Specifically, the following order of offers applies: - a.
-Transfers(See Transfer Policy) - b.
-New Admissions from the waiting list; - c.
+Transfers (See Transfer Policy) - b.
+New Admissions from each property's site-based waiting list; i.
+If however, there are insufficient numbers of eligible applicant households on a given development's site-based waiting list relative to the number of existing or anticipated vacancies at that development; using HHA's same policies for establishing placement on a waiting list or eligibility for a dwelling unit, the Authority will allow applicants on other properties' site-based waiting lists to transfer to other properties' site-based waiting lists of an applicable and appropriate unit size; - c.
 Resident-initiated transfers. - 4.
 The first qualified applicant or transferee in sequence on the waiting list is made one offer of an apartment of appropriate size and type.

 An applicant/transferee must accept the vacancy offered or be removed from the waiting list unless the applicant refuses the offer with Good Cause.
 HHA will first match the apartment available to the highest-ranking applicant for an apartment of that size, type and special features (if any).
 Preferences will then be used to determine the order of selection from the waiting list.
 If two applicants need the same type and size of apartment and have the same local and ranking preference status, the applicant with the earliest date and time of application will receive the earlier offer.
+When the option to open a site-based waiting list for a particular HHA development(s) and specific bedroom size(s) is not practical or feasible, HHA will allow a transfer of an existing applicant households application to be applied to a different HHA waiting list at a different development in order to address circumstances where there are vacancies or likely to be vacancies at such development(s) and specific bedroom size(s) in the near future.

 - 5. When application processing is delayed because of missing verifications, a household's application will be suspended until the necessary verifications are received.
 This means that a person who is lower on the waiting list may receive a unit offer before a person who is higher on the waiting list.
 As soon as the necessary verification(s) are received, the suspended application will be placed back on the waiting list in its former position. - 6.
 All offers will be made in writing.
-Applicant will be given 5 business days to contact the property or appear for a lease meeting to determine eligibility. - 7.
+Applicant will be given 14 business days from the date reflected on the letter, to contact the property or appear for a lease meeting to determine eligibility. - 7.
 The applicant must accept any apartment offered within 2 business days of the later of - a.
 The date the offer is communicated (by phone, mail, or the method of communication designated by an applicant with disabilities); or - b.
 The date they are shown the apartment. - 8.
 If the applicant does not accept the unit offer within 2 business days, they will be removed from the waiting list. - a.
-If more than one apartment of the appropriate size and type is available, the first apartment to be offered will be the apartment that is or will be ready for move-in first. - b.
+If more than one apartment of the appropriate size and type is available, the first apartment FY 2021 15 to be offered will be the apartment that is or will be ready for move-in first.

+b.
 If two units are ready for move-in on the same day, the first apartment to be offered will be the apartment that became vacant first.